pkjmesra/whatsapp-bot/README.md

 }
 ```

-After executing `cl.NewClient()` function, app will create a [WhatsApp connection](https://github.com/Rhymen/go-whatsapp).
+After executing `pkWhatsApp.NewClient()` function, app will create a [WhatsApp connection](https://github.com/Rhymen/go-whatsapp).
 If you are not logged in, it will print a QR code in the terminal.
 Scan it with your phone and you are ready to go!

 > Bot will remember the session so there is no need to authenticate everytime.